zerynth/docs/docs/reference/guide/docs/seqmap.md

 * Triple quoted: `'''Three single quotes'''`, `"""Three double quotes"""`

-Triple quoted strings may span multiple lines - all associated whitespace will be included in the string literal.
+Triple quoted strings may span multiple lines - all associated whitespace willbe included in the string literal.

-String literals that are part of a single expression and have only whitespace between them will be implicitly converted to a single string literal.
-That is, `("spam " "eggs") == "spam eggs"`.
+String literals that are part of a single expression and have only whitespacebetween them will be implicitly converted to a single string literal.
+Thatis, `("spam " "eggs") == "spam eggs"`.

-Strings may also be created from other objects using the `str` builtin.
+Strings may also be created from other objects using the `str`builtin.

-Since there is no separate “character” type, indexing a string produces strings of length 1.
-That is, for a non-empty string **s**, `s[0] == s[0:1]`.
+Since there is no separate “character” type, indexing a string producesstrings of length 1.
+That is, for a non-empty string s, `s[0] == s[0:1]`.

 There is also no mutable string type, but `str.join()` can be used to efficiently construct strings from multiple fragments.